 If your backyard party takes place during the day, configure a few shady spots so your guests can get out of the sun if they want to.
 (Hint: here's where a party tent can come in handy as well!)
 If your party is happening at night, you can use string lights, lanterns, candles, and other outdoor lighting to create ambience.

 Think about the ages of your party guests when putting together an entertainment schedule.
 If you are hosting an older crowd, think of mini golf, frisbee, football, or quieter games like charades.
 If you are hosting young kids (or parents bringing their young kids), consider buying one of our bounce houses or a water slide!
+Party games, such as our 6' Sealed Air Frame Games make a great addition as well.
+Despite their height, they're easy and lightweight to set up, and kids love these larger-than-life-games.
 Your party is sure to be the talk of the neighborhood with one of these.

 To discourage insects, make sure there’s no standing water in the area of your backyard party.
 Using fans will help to keep mosquitos and flies away from the food, and having bug spray readily available will save people from getting bitten.
 You can also use citronella candles as repellant, as they are both pretty and effective.

 Planning Your Party